SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

       # default = false
       flatten_body: {true, false}

+    # DEPRECATED
     # translate_attributes specifies whether attributes should be translated
-    # from OpenTelemetry to Sumo conventions;
+    # from OpenTelemetry to Sumo Logic conventions;
     # see "Attribute translation" documentation chapter from this document,
     # default = true
     translate_attributes: {true, false}

     # Specifies whether telegraf metric names should be translated to match
-    # Sumo conventions expected in Sumo host related apps (for example
+    # Sumo Logic conventions expected in Sumo Logic host related apps (for example
     # `procstat_num_threads` => `Proc_Threads` or `cpu_usage_irq` => `CPU_Irq`).
     # See `translate_metrics.go` for full list of translations.
     # default = true